THCi-phil/invert_image/README.md

 True inversion of 8, 16 or 32-bit greyscale, and RGB color images - not just inverting LUT

-i.e. not just inverting LUT so the image appears black-on-white rather than white on black this re-writes the pixel values, so that 0 becomes 255, 1 becomes 254 etc. (example for 8 bit greyscale)
+i.e. not just inverting LUT so the image *appears* black-on-white rather than white on black.
+This plu-in re-writes the pixel values, so that 0 becomes 255, 1 becomes 254 etc. (example for 8 bit greyscale)

 for RGB colour images;

   Red   [ 255,  0 ,  0  ] -> Cyan    [  0 , 255, 255 ];

   Green [  0 , 255,  0  ] -> Magenta [ 255,  0 , 255 ];

   Blue  [  0 ,  0 , 255 ] -> Yellow  [ 255, 255,  0  ];

   Black [  0 ,  0 ,  0  ] -> White   [ 255, 255, 255 ];

   White [ 255, 255, 255 ] -> Black   [  0 ,  0 ,  0  ];

 This is useful for numerical edge finding codes for thresholded images:
 Typically for a shadowgraph image, raw image has a black object of interest on a white background.